KSP-KOS/KOS/doc/source/structures/misc/config.rst

     the toolbar window where this setting appears) without having to quit the running program or figure out which terminal window has the program causing the control lock.

+    You can also bind this setting to an action group for a kOS core part in the VAB or SPH.
+The action is called "Toggle Autopilot".
+    (Or "Suppress Autopilot" and "Allow Autopilot" for one-way action groups that don't toggle.)

     While it does suppress steering, throttle, and translation, it cannot suppress action groups or staging.